Professional practice

 Daniel is particularly interested in climate change and environmental law disputes and advisory work.
 His experience of commercial, public law, and public international law disputes (as well as his science background) leaves him well placed to advise and act in this area.

 Daniel recently advised an environmental law charity in relation to climate-friendly bond agreements.
-He also regularly speaks and writes about climate change and environmental law, including articles on: (i) directors’ duties and climate litigation; (ii) agriculture, flooding, and environmental litigation; and (iii) the potential for climate change litigation in the context of ss.90 and 90A FSMA (not yet published).
+He also regularly speaks and writes about climate change and environmental law, including articles on: (i) directors’ duties and climate litigation; (ii) agriculture, flooding, and environmental litigation; (iii) the potential for climate change litigation in the context of ss.90 and 90A FSMA; and (iv) the role of NCPs and the OECD Guidelines.
 He is a founding member of Chambers’ Climate and Environmental Law Group and Green Committee.
 And he was part of the organising committee on a conference on Climate Change Law.

 Daniel is happy to advise, and act, on a pro bono basis in relation to climate change and environmental law matters.